 The Project’s methods for supporting students who are learning English vary, beginning with the recognition that this category of language learners encompasses a range of students, each with particular needs.
 Then, too, the schools we serve have varied language policies and programs to work with students who are learning English, so we approach our work in each school with that school’s language policies in mind.

-The Project’s work with English Language Learners is led by Amanda Hartman, lead Staff Developer, who co-authored the DVD, Teaching English Language Learners in Reading and Writing Workshops.
+The Project’s work with English Language Learners is led by Amanda Hartman, Associate Director for the TCRWP, who co-authored the DVD, Teaching English Language Learners in Reading and Writing Workshops.
 Other staff developers at the Project have special expertise in work with English Language Learners and work closely with the rest of our staff, sharing the latest research in the field.
-Alison Porcelli, one of our staff developers, co-wrote the Workshop Help Desk book, A Quick Guide to Boosting English Acquisition in Choice Time, K-2 with Cheryl Tyler, Senior Reading Specialist with the Project.
+Alison Porcelli, a Project school administrator, co-wrote the Workshop Help Desk book, A Quick Guide to Boosting English Acquisition in Choice Time, K-2 with Cheryl Tyler, Senior Reading Specialist with the Project.

 Many of the Project’s schools in New York City and throughout the nation and the world have become models of best practice, receiving accolades for their state-of-the-art work and their levels of achievement.
 The TCRWP also offers workshops, study groups, and parent days at Teachers College, all focused on supporting both our English Language Learners and those who work with them.